 - Following logical/analytical pathways to solve a problem

-The exam is 3 hours and 15 minutes long, and this year it will be administered on Monday, May 2 at 8 AM.
+The entire AP Chemistry exam is three hours and 15 minutes long.
+This year, the test will be administered on Monday, May 7, 2018, at 8 am.

 You'll probably have to wake up at least this early on the day of the AP Chem test.
 Also, this corded monstrosity is what people used to set alarms before smartphones.
 Horrifying, I know.

-What Do You Need to Know for the Test?
+What Do You Need to Know for the AP Chemistry Test?

-The AP Chemistry course centers around 6 “Big Ideas” or major themes.
-These encompass all the topics that are covered in the course.
-I’ll list them here to give you an overview of what you should know before the test.
+The AP Chemistry test centers around six major themes, or big ideas, which encompass all the topics covered in the AP Chemistry course.
+I list them here to give you an overview of what kinds of ideas you should be familiar with before taking the test.

 - Compounds in atomic molecular theory